The Shocking Growth of Suicide and Substance Abuse During the Pandemic – And How We Can Help

 Job loss is the highest it has ever been since the Great Depression.
 The COVID-19 pandemic wiped out 20.5 million jobs.
 Families everywhere have experienced a substantial loss of income, resulting in some of the greatest economic stress in recent memory.3

 People are feeling overwhelming emotions that play a hand in suicidal behavior.
-Feelings of guilt for not saving money better, uncertainly for what the future holds, and an underlying fear of not replenishing lost income leave widespread doubt and fear in the hearts of society.
+Feelings of guilt for not saving money better, uncertainty for what the future holds, and an underlying fear of not replenishing lost income leave widespread doubt and fear in the hearts of society.
 Many small businesses have been forced to shut down indefinitely, and it is harder for those who lost their job to find work in a COVID-19 centric world.

 Video: How a pandemic affects domestic violence